-You are doing business in several states and you make sales in those states.
-Do you have to collect sales tax?
+If you are doing retail business in several states and you make sales in those states, do you have to collect sales tax?

 Whether you must collect sales tax depends on several factors: